kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 ## Proposal

-In order to achieve the two primary broad use cases for a cluster admin to secure K8s clusters, we propose to introduce the following resource under `netpol.networking.k8s.io` API group:
+In order to achieve the three primary broad use cases for a cluster admin to secure K8s clusters, we propose to introduce the following resource under `policy.networking.k8s.io` API group:
 - ClusterNetworkPolicy

 ### ClusterNetworkPolicy resource

-A ClusterNetworkPolicy (CNP) resource will help the administrators set strict security rules for the cluster, i.e. a developer CANNOT override these rules by creating NetworkPolicies that applies to the same workloads as the ClusterNetworkPolicy does.
+A ClusterNetworkPolicy (CNP) resource will help the administrators:
+1. Set strict security rules for the cluster, i.e. a developer CANNOT override these rules by creating NetworkPolicies that applies to the same workloads as the ClusterNetworkPolicy does.
+2. Set baseline security rules that describes default connectivity for cluster workloads, which CAN be overriden by developer NetworkPolicies if needed.

 #### Actions